 Grattan's parliament itself could not pass an Act without the great seal of England, not of Ireland.
 There was no Irish Ministry or Irish Cabinet.
-The English Privy Council was above the Irish Parliament, and the executive was entirely in the Lord-Lieutenant and the Chief Secretary.
+English Privy Council was above the Irish Parliament, and the executive was entirely in the Lord-Lieutenant and the Chicago and Act of England.

-The acts and deeds of this "independent" legisla-

-ture proceeded amid that steady decay of the national interests which I have stated; proceeded amid agitations and broils and collisions of men under arms; proceeded amid increasing disturbances, not excluding irruptions of armed mobs into the Parliament house, and even the burning of it, until all this naturally and surely led up to the woeful civil war of 1798.
+tenant and the Chief Secretary.
+The acts and deeds of this "independent" legislature proceeded amid that steady decay of the national interests which I have stated; proceeded amid agitations and broils and collisions of men under arms; proceeded amid increasing disturbances, not excluding irruptions of armed mobs into the Parliament house, and even the burning of it, until all this naturally and surely led up to the woeful civil war of 1798.

 Of course, if I were in Parliament, an Irish member with the disadvantage of being loyal, Mr. Gladstone would interrupt at the above utterance to say: "It was Mr. Pitt led up to it."
 In such a case few men would have the courage to reply as Major Sanderson did: "I expected that; it is always something done by those who support law and order."
 Was ever such reply delivered to an English Minister; delivered to one who had turned into the exponent and instrument of men, whose steps "dogged by crime," whose aims at "dismemberment of the Empire," pursued through "rapine," had been branded by his own eloquent lips with notes of guilt only too judicial; whose persons he had cast into prison: in my own hearing in Guildhall, justifying the deed by sheer necessity of preserving the first elements of society?
-True, Major Sanderson's reply was greatly exaggerated: it is not "always" something done by the friends of law and order.
-That is true as to the Nationalists.
-But when the Prime Minister of England is spoken of, it is little to say that such a charge is greatly exaggerated.
+True, Major Sanderson's reply was greatly exaggerated: it is not "always", something done by all gerated: it is not "always" is true as to the friends of law and order.
+That Minister of England:

+But when the Prime Minister of England is spoken of, it is little to say that man however exaggerated.
 It is not on any man, however great, that the blow falls, but upon the vitals of the State, upon the heartstrings of Society.

-After the course of decay at which I have glanced, came the rebellion of 1798; and who was in fault in all that led up to it, I shall not say.
-The whole blame lies neither on Grattan's Parliament nor on England; neither on the landlords nor the priests; and, pace the
+After the course of decay at which I have glanced, all that led up to it, I shall not say.
+The whole blame neither on Grattan's Parliament nor on England; neither on the landlords nor the priests; and, pace the